General bounds on electronic shot noise in the absence of currents

+showing that indeed $R_I\to 1$.
+An example where this occurs is the Lorentzian function introduced in Eq.~(\ref{eq:lor}).

+In contrast, the zero-current heat shot noise is \textit{not bounded} by the heat thermal noise, thus revealing a profound difference between charge transport and heat or energy transport. {Essentially, this is due to the larger contribution to heat transport of electrons with higher energies.
+Choosing a transmission allowing for transport in two \textit{separate} energy regions and increasing the separation distance between them, the heat shot noise can become arbitrarily large~\cite{supp}, still maintaining a zero heat current and a limited thermal noise.
+This does not apply to charge transport due to the electrons' fixed charge, thus limiting the magnitude of zero-current charge shot noise.}

-This is different in the second limiting case, where one temperature dominates over the other, say $T_\lef\gg T_\ri$.
-Then, the zero-current charge shot noise can be of the same order as the thermal noise.
-We hence mainly focus on this regime in the rest of the paper.
-For a generic, weakly energy-dependent transmission function, we find for the ratio between the two noise contributions~\cite{supp}
+\textit{Charge-current noise.---} We now move on to show explicit results for the zero-current shot noise.
+First, we notice that if the temperatures satisfy $\Delta T\ll\bar{T}\equiv(T_\lef+T_\ri)/2$, the shot noise is very small compared with the thermal one (see for instance Ref.~\cite{Lumbroso2018}) both for charge and heat.
+Therefore, we focus henceforth on a large temperature bias, where the shot noise contribution can be significant.
+For a generic, weakly energy-dependent transmission function, we find for the ratio between the two noise contributions